jtwebman/typejson/source/index.md

 ## Nulls

 Nulls are handled a little different.
-Nothing by default supports null but any type can support it by ending the type alias with a `?`.
+Nothing by default supports null but any type can support it by ending the type name with a `?`.
 This makes it easier to map to Maybe's or Nullable depending on the language you are using.

 Here is an example allowing nulls in TypeJSON.